 The Impact Tort Reform Has On Individuals

 Bigbee, the man from President Reagan’s address, spoke and testified at a Congressional subcommittee hearing on tort law in 1986.
 In his testimony, Bigbee goes on to speak about his accident and how it impacted his life over a decade later.
-He spoke of how unfair it was for the president to “distort” his story the address to the American Tort Reform Association.
+He spoke of how unfair it was for the president to “distort” his story in the address to the American Tort Reform Association.

 Since Regan’s address, Bigbee’s case became a pinnacle example of frivolous claims and large rewards.
 Bigbee had this to say about the damages he’d received: